-A growing cohort of law firms have introduced formal agile working policies in the last 12 months.
+A growing cohort of law firms have introduced formal agile working policies .
 Here’s a run-down of the firms that are have schemes in place or are thinking about implementing them.

 Agile and flexible working: who’s doing what?

 Addleshaw Goddard: Home working policy open to most staff and fee-earners across UK offices.

 Ashurst: A range of flexible working options now available for both lawyers and non-legal staff, including working from home, working from client offices and 7am – 3pm working hours.

 Baker & McKenzie: Now offers flexible working to all staff

 Berwin Leighton Paisner: Agile working policies that currently vary by office.

 BLM: Has introduced flexible working for staff in its London office